-2020 Board Update: As a result of Assembly Bill 896 (Low, Chapter 121, Statutes of 2020), which was signed into law as an urgency measure on September 23, 2020, the Optometry and RDO funds will be merged.
-Specifically, the bill abolishes the Dispensing Opticians Fund on July 1, 2022, and would require that any moneys in that fund be transferred to the Optometry Fund before July 1, 2022.
+2020 Board Update: As a result of Assembly Bill 896 (Low, Chapter 121, Statutes of 2020), signed into law as an urgency measure on September 23, 2020, the Department of Finance will merge the Optometry and RDO funds.
+Specifically, the bill abolishes the Dispensing Optician Fund on July 1, 2022, and would require that any sums of money in that fund be transferred to the Optometry Fund before July 1, 2022.
+Board management and the DCA Fiscal Unit believe that the merger will without adverse impacts, as the RDO Fund has fully funded operations and maintained the mandated reserve balance.

-The Board discussed a potential merger of the optometry and optician practice acts at the August 2, 2019 public meeting.
-At that meeting, staff noted other DCA entities have completed mergers of some type in the last three years.
-Cemetery and Funeral Bureau (CFB) merged their practice acts and funds during their last sunset review and reported a streamlining of their processes and no pros (or cons) to the merger.
-BPELSG merged their funds and reported greater efficiencies as a result; they did not merge practice acts and believed it would be confusing for consumers if they did.
+The Board discussed a potential merger of the optometry and optician practice acts at the August 2, 2019, public meeting.
+At that meeting, staff noted other DCA entities had completed mergers of some type in the last three years.
+Cemetery and Funeral Bureau (CFB) merged their practice acts and funds during its last Sunset Review and reported a streamlining of their processes and no pros (or cons) to the merger.
+The Board of Professional Engineers, Land Surveyors, and Geologists (BPELSG) merged their funds and reported greater efficiencies as a result; they did not merge practice acts and believed it would be confusing for consumers if they did.